Afghan rug: History

 Weaving rugs in Afghanistan is an ancient tradition and business, which probably existed for thousands of years.
+The weavers are usually females.

 In 2008, 2013, and 2014 Afghan rugs won international awards at an international exhibition held every year in Hamburg, Germany.
+They also won first position at an exhibition in the United Arab Emirates in December 2014.

 Around 1.2 million people are involved in the rug business in Afghanistan.
 Others have put the number at around 2 million people.

-Afghanistan exported over 800,000 square meters of Afghan rug in 2021, which generated about $30 million dollars.
+Afghanistan exported over 800,000 square meters of Afghan rug in 2021, which generated about $30 million.
 Over $8 million worth of Afghan rugs have been exported in the first six months of 2024 to Turkey, the United States, the United Arab Emirates, Italy, and Uzbekistan.

 Some Afghan rugs are woven by the Afghan diaspora in Iran and Pakistan.
 And some Afghan rugs have been sent to Pakistan, where they are given the label "Made in Pakistan" and then exported to other countries.
+Rug weaving has been one of the jobs women have been able to continue to complete due to the possibility of segregating women workers from men; in Jalalabad, Jamila Saadat established an organisation that aimed to empower women through weaving Afghan rugs.

 The Soviet invasion and subsequent wars affected production, both in terms of scale and down quality.
 According to official figures, as reflected by Parsons, more than 17,000 m2 were exported to Afghanistan in 1979, meaning between 8,000 and 9,000 carpets and rugs.
 In 1983 exports declined to about 13,000 m2, by 1988 less than 15,000 remained to be returned.
 In the 1980s, the company sold a lot of old carpets, rugs, and rugs to Afghan families, meaning it was mostly bought by non-residents.